v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-0-intro.md

 ms.prod: azure-gaming
 ---
 # Azure Cloud Build Pipelines
-A guide to creating a demo build pipeline

 ## Overview
 This document will guide you through all the steps required to create a basic Azure build pipeline like the one seen in the Game Developer Conference 2022 talk entitled “Harness the power of Azure cloud builds from development to deployment”.